jflasher/FitBit.py/README.md

-# A python library for the FitBit API
+# A python library for the FitBit API forked from https://github.com/jplattel/FitBit.py
+So far, the only change from the original project is the move to the python-oauth2 module.

+---

 Didn't see one that fitted my needs so I build my own.